 The U.S. Department of Education's Annual Student Loan Acknowledgement (ASLA) tool was created to help borrowers better understand the impact of student loan borrowing on their financial future.
 It shares insight on projected student loan debt, monthly payment amounts, and salary estimates for chosen degree programs.
 Similar to student debt letters, many hope the data will lead to more informed decisions related to higher education financing.
 Does this mean student debt letters will move to the wayside?
 We don't think so and here's why.

-Federal Direct loan borrowers will be required to complete the Annual Student Loan Acknowledgement (ASLA) prior to receiving a loan disbursement for the 2021-22 award year, and each subsequent year they receive a new federal loan.
+Federal Direct loan borrowers will be required to complete the Annual Student Loan Acknowledgement (ASLA) prior to receiving a loan disbursement.
+While this requirement was set to go into effect for the 2021-22 award year, that directive was pulled back on March 8, 2021.
+Once implemented, the acknowledgement requirement will take place each subsequent year they receive a new federal loan.
 After logging in to studentaid.gov/asla/:

 - First-time borrowers are presented with their repayment estimates, terms, how much they’ve borrowed, and the remaining amount available for their education.
 They must acknowledge the loan as debt they’re responsible to repay.
 They’re also provided with collegescorecard.ed.gov data on potential debt and earnings for their chosen major at their school.